dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 title: RogueWriter
 ---

-# RogueWriter: A do-it-yourself distraction-free writing device
+# RogueWriter: A DIY distraction-free writing device

 It's a writer's dream.
 Or maybe it's just an obsession.